Firefly Lane: Critical response

 For the first season, review aggregator Rotten Tomatoes reported an approval rating of 48% based on 31 critic reviews, with an average rating of 5.7/10.
 The website's critics consensus reads, "Firefly Lane has some solid ideas and a winning pair in Katherine Heigl and Sarah Chalke—if only the writing could live up to all that potential."
 Metacritic gave the first season a weighted average score of 57 out of 100 based on 21 critic reviews, indicating "mixed or average reviews".

 Judy Berman of Time wrote, "By most metrics, Firefly Lane is simply not a good show.
 Yet despite its many limitations, there's something lovable about it."
 Joel Keller of Decider said, "The chemistry between Sarah Chalke and Katherine Heigl will carry Firefly Lane."

-On Rotten Tomatoes, the second season has a 83% approval rating based on 6 critic reviews, with an average rating of 5.9/10.
+On Rotten Tomatoes, the second season has an 83% approval rating based on 6 critic reviews, with an average rating of 5.9/10.